 UMD: A Globally Connected University

 This course is open to any UMD graduate or senior undergraduate student who is interested to learn about risk assessment, food safety and food security.
+This course is an elective for Global Health Certificate.

 Register in Testudo for the following three credit courses: